Global GreenTagCertTM GreenRateTM Level A Certified

 Classic Architectural Group has long been trusted as a 100% Australian-owned business – we’ve invested in local manufacturing and local jobs, with teams and services operating right across Australia, for over 40 years – and we’re committed to upholding this for future generations.

-Operating out of Victoria, New South Wales and Queensland, we’ve always believed in setting the industry benchmark and creating employment opportunities to support our local economy.
+Operating out of Victoria, New South Wales, and Queensland, we’ve always believed in setting the industry benchmark and creating employment opportunities to support our local economy.

 From our cleaners to accountants, and installers to site coordinators, our team shares a collective passion for enhancing public safety and providing end-to-end quality access solutions.